 We would not see the church today if a businessman from Bergen didn’t pay for its repair in the 19th century.
 Thanks to this man, you can enjoy the unusual look of this wooden church.

-The best time to visit Bergen is summer.
-In summer, one of the best things to do in the city is to go to the beach and even swim in the fjord, which is warm enough thanks to the Gulfstream and the peninsula protecting Bergen from cold North Sea streams.
+The best time to visit Bergen is in summer, from May to September, when the weather is at its best.
+In mid summer, the average daily temperature is around 19C, and it can get up to 25C.
+With those temps, you can also enjoy going to the beach and even swim in the fjord, which is warm enough thanks to the Gulfstream and the peninsula protecting Bergen from cold North Sea streams.

 Some of the best places to stay in Bergen include: